erroronline1/caro/readme.md

 Orders may have to be approved; pending approvals sum up and can be batch approved by users with an order authentification pin, personal access token or signature, based on [configuration settings](#runtime-variables).

-Approved orders can be marked as *ordered*, *partially received*, *received*, *partially delivered*, *delivered* and *archived*.
+Approved orders can be marked as *ordered*, *partially delivered*, *filly delivered*, *partially issued*, *fully issued* and *archived*.
 Delivered orders which are not archived will be deleted by default after a set timespan.
 Also purchase can disapprove an order for any suitable reason.
 In this case a message can be appended and all users of the assigned organizational unit will be informed about the lack of order processing.
-Ordered but not yet received items will periodically be reminded of as per [config.ini](#runtime-variables), for purchase to enquire a shipping date from the vendor.
+Ordered but not yet delivered items will periodically be reminded of as per [config.ini](#runtime-variables), for purchase to enquire a shipping date from the vendor.
 If purchase is allowed to order something similar there will be a reminder to update the order for the correct product if necessary, to not mess up the system im terms of incorporation, sample checks or traceability.

 Information can be added anytime.
-Processed but not yet received orders can have a order state change in which case the ordering unit will be send a message.
+Processed but not yet delivered orders can have a order state change in which case the ordering unit will be send a message.
 These are also cancelable, in which case the order will be sorted to unprocessed with a cancellation flag and message to purchase; a processed cancellation will be deleted.
-Received products can be marked to be returned.
+Delivered products can be marked to be returned.
 Returns create a new order without changing the original one and without dedicated authorization.
-Processing return orders flags as received simultaneously - this does not track refunds intentionally, as this happens in other software most of the time and to reduce load on purchase staff a double edit is to be avoided.
+Processing return orders flags as delivered simultaneously - this does not track refunds intentionally, as this happens in other software most of the time and to reduce load on purchase staff a double edit is to be avoided.
 A reason for return must be provided.
 Critical return reasons alert incorporation authorized users and append an incorporation review.
 All actions offer to append a message.
 A label can be created directly from the commission field to support allocation of products during internal delivery.